Ever wonder what happens to plastic bath toys that end up in the ocean? They travel all across the world.

-Since 1992, plastic bath toys have been traveling across the world going with the current.
-These toys, dubbed the Friendly Floatees helped scientists map out the surface currents of the ocean.
+Since 1992, plastic bath toys made by First Years Inc. have been traveling across the world with the current.
+These toys, dubbed “Friendly Floatees”, have helped scientists map out the surface currents of the ocean.

 The Toys that Saw the World

-The toys were made of fully sealed plastic so they continued to float across the Pacific.
-This accident launched a 20+ year study of ocean currents which revolutionized the understanding of how objects can travel across the world in currents.
+The toys were made of fully sealed plastic, so they continued to float across the Pacific.
+This accident launched a 20+ year study of ocean currents which deepened our understanding of how objects can travel across the world in currents.

-The first floatee was discovered 10 months after the incident on the Alaskan coast.
-400 were found in a one month period along the eastern coast of the Gulf of Alaska, 1.4% of the floatees that were initially determined to be lost at sea.
-Next, Ebbesmeyer predicted that the toys would hit the coast of Washington in 1996, which a handful of floatees did make landfall on Washington in 96’.
+The first “Friendly Floatees” were discovered ten months after the incident on the Alaskan coast.
+Four hundred were found in one month along the eastern coast of the Gulf of Alaska, which is 1.4% of the floatees initially determined to be lost at sea.
+Floatees have been found in Hawaii, South America, Australia, and even one in Scotland in 2007.

-The Legacy of the Friendly Floatees
+The Legacy of the “Friendly Floatees”

 Shipping Containers Lost to the Ocean

 The actual number of shipping containers lost each year is highly debated.
 It is estimated there are between 2,500 and 10,000 containers lost to the ocean each year.
 With no formal reporting or accountability system in place, there is no definitive answer at this time.

 If you find yourself in a similar situation that First Years Inc. experienced when they lost their toy shipment, it is important to have a marine cargo insurance policy to ensure that your loss is protected.
 The only way to truly protect your business from loss or damage is with marine cargo insurance.